Simply put, what is this all about?

 The 1981 group was successful in eventually getting SFO to transition to quieter airplanes.
 (See Precedent Setting Case and Why Small Claims Court.)

 We are using that prototype as a model.
-We are not asking for a change in runways or airplanes; a curfew is federally banned; initially, we are asking the City and County of San Francisco to inform us what changed in possibly late 2015/early 2016 that allows the noise to emanate over such a large region and how this will be resolved.
-We will attempt to put pressure on the airport's owner, the City and County of San Francisco, by winning modest monetary amounts in repeated small claims appearances until SFO has returned the runway noise levels to pre-2016 standards as judged by the residents who have had to endure the back blast for over 3 years.
+We are not asking for a change in runways, airplanes, or airport operations; a curfew is federally banned; this isn't about overhead flights; the airport says nothing has changed that could be causing this problem.
+We will attempt to put pressure on the airport's owner, the City and County of San Francisco, by winning monetary compensation in repeated small claims appearances until SFO has returned the runway noise levels to pre-2016 standards as judged by the residents who have had to endure the back blast for years.